 “I was maybe 15 or 16,” he said.
 At 17, he entered the military.

 “I was with the 82nd Airborne Division out of Fort Bragg, North Carolina,” said Martin.
 “I went in.
 I wasn’t drafted.
 I wanted to be a paratrooper after I went to see the movie, The Paratrooper.
 I said, ‘That’s what I want to do,’ and that’s what I did.”
-He married at 21 and later remarried at 40.
-A father of six, Martin and his wife Amada are only a couple of years away from a 50th wedding anniversary.
+He married at 21 and later remarried at 40 in 1976.
+A father of six, Martin and his wife Amada are only four years away from a 50th wedding anniversary.

 As far as his music career, Martin would join the Nutmegs after a two-year stint with the Five Satins.
 Following the Nutmegs, he spent five years in Canada singing with a band – Professor Lett and Study – but when things started to get a bit out of hand, around 1975 or 1976, he gave up music altogether.